 Your world opens up

 My world literally expanded when I became fit.
 I said yes to more things, I felt capable of more and I started to push the boundaries of what I thought I could do.
 Fitness can take you places too – I’ve been to Scotland and crossed from the East to West Coast on foot in a two-day event; I’ve run up (and back down) Snowdon in an event called Man Versus Mountain and I’ve run the London Marathon 3 times which is basically like running through a massive street party with an electric atmosphere.
-I’m also taking part in an epic event next year called the Arctic Circle Race, which is a 160km cross-country ski race where competitors are self-sufficient.
-It’s a 3-day event and will easily be our biggest challenge yet, full of unknowns.
-We’re doing it to raise £10k for Alzheimer’s Research (you can support us here if interested).
+I took part in an epic event called the Arctic Circle Race, which was 160km cross-country ski race where competitors are self-sufficient.
+It was a 3-day event and easily my biggest challenge so far, and raised over £10k for Alzheimer’s Research.

 Confidence and resilience

 When you become fit, you go through a lot of emotions and usually difficulty, both physically and mentally.
 Getting fit requires you to dig deep, connect with your why and continue even when you find something challenging.
 Your mind will tell you to give up, convince you that this isn’t for you, or sabotage you with negative thoughts.
 You overcome all that and prove your monkey brain wrong – this is a huge confidence boost and develops resilience.
-If you can get used to being uncomfortable, this is a skill that can be applied to other areas of life, such as work situations or life problems like financial difficulties.
+If you can get used to being uncomfortable and in your discomfort zone, this is a skill that can be applied to other areas of life, such as work situations or life problems like financial difficulties.

 The feeling of being fit